o5e1/batch-ascii-art-creator/README.md

    - Open Command Prompt.
    - Navigate to the directory containing the script.
-   - Run the script by typing `folder_file_reader.bat` and pressing Enter.
+   - Run the script by typing `ascii` and pressing Enter.

 4. **Select a Folder:**
    - The script will list available folders.
 Type the number corresponding to the desired folder and press Enter.